Skip to navigation Skip to content Skip to subnav

 Subchapter 004A : PARENTAL AND FAMILY LEAVE

-(b) During the leave, at the employee’s option, the employee may use accrued sick leave or vacation leave or any other accrued paid leave, not to exceed six weeks.
-Utilization of accrued paid leave shall not extend the leave provided pursuant to this section.
+(b) During the leave, at the employee’s option, the employee may use accrued sick leave, vacation leave, any other accrued paid leave, or short-term disability insurance.
+Utilization of accrued paid leave or short-term disability insurance shall not extend the leave provided pursuant to this section.

 (c) The employer shall continue employment benefits for the duration of the leave at the level and under the conditions coverage would be provided if the employee continued in employment continuously for the duration of the leave.
 The employer may require that the employee contribute to the cost of the benefits during the leave at the existing rate of employee contribution.